Theory of quantum system certification: a tutorial: Quantum states

 Let $G$ and $H$ be groups. \begin{itemize} \item $f:G\to H$ is a \emph{(group) homomorphism} if $f(g_1 g_2) = f(g_1)f(g_2)$ for all $g_1,g_2\in G$.
 Note that this condition implies that $f(e_G) = e_H$ and $f\myleft(g^{-1}\myright) = f(g)^{-1}$ for all $g\in G$.

-\item A homomorphism $R: G \to \operatorname{GL}(V)$ into the invertible operators on a vector space $V$ is called a \emph{linear (group) representations}. $R$ is a \emph{unitary representation} if $R: G \to \U(\H)$ is a homomorphism to a unitary group $\U(\H) \subset \L(\H)$ on some Hilbert space.
-We will only be concerned with such unitary representations and, hence, often omit the word ``unitary''.
+\item Let $V$ be a vector space.
+By $\operatorname{GL}(V)$ we denote the \emph{general linear group} over $V$, i.e.\ the group of invertible operators.
+A homomorphism $R: G \to \operatorname{GL}(V)$ is called a \emph{linear (group) representations}. $R$ is a \emph{unitary representation} if $R: G \to \U(\H)$ is a homomorphism to a unitary group $\U(\H) \subset \L(\H)$ on a Hilbert space $\H$.
+Here, we are only concerned with such unitary representations and, hence, often omit the word ``unitary''.

 \item A subspace $V\subset \H$ is said to be \emph{invariant} if $R(g) V \subseteq V$ for all $g\in G$. $R$ is called \emph{irreducible} if the only invariant subspaces are $\{0\}$ and $\H$ itself. \emph{Irreducible representations} are also called \emph{irreps} for short.